A Pavé Setting

 Disadvantages of Micro Pavé Diamond Rings

-The smaller the stones are, the higher the risk of them coming out.
-This is particularly so for a ring that is worn every day.
+The small diamonds in a pavé set piece of jewellery can be vulnerable.
+The smaller the stones used, the higher the risk of them coming out.
+This is particularly so for a ring that is worn every day, like a wedding ring.

-Replacing stones is not that expensive but there is often no guarantee, with micro pavé setting, that it won’t happen again.
+Replacing pavé set stones is not that expensive but there is often no guarantee with a pavé setting, that it won’t happen again.

-If you fall in love with a ring with a micro pavé setting that you plan on wearing every day, ensure that it’s from a reputable jeweller and ensure you take care of it – remove your ring to do heavy jobs and housework and keep away from harsh chemicals.
+If you fall in love with a wedding ring with a micro pavé setting that you will be wearing every day, make sure that you purchase from a reputable jeweller with superb customer service and ensure you keep a note of their email address, should you ever need a stone replaced.
+Do take care of your pave set jewellery – remove your ring to do heavy jobs and housework and keep away from harsh chemicals.

 To Sum Up